classgraph/classgraph/README.md

 * Luke Hutchison (@lukehutch), author of ClassGraph
 * Roberto Gentili (@burningwave), author of [Burningwave Core](https://github.com/burningwave/core) and [toolfactory/jvm-driver](https://github.com/toolfactory/jvm-driver), which is an alternative to Narcissus

 JDK 16's strong encapsulation is just the first step of trying to lock down Java's internals, so further restrictions are possible (e.g. it is likely that `setAccessible(true)` will fail in future JDK releases, even within a module, and probably the JNI API will be locked down soon, making Narcissus require a commandline flag to work).
-Therefore, **please convince your upstream runtime environment to expose the full classpath from their classloader using a public method or field, otherwise ClassGraph may stop working for your runtime environment in the future.**
+Therefore, **please convince your upstream runtime environment maintainers to expose the full classpath from their classloader using a public method or field, otherwise ClassGraph may stop working for your runtime environment in the future.**

 ### Pre-built JARs